kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-01-21-let-the-comments-drive-your-code.md

 That is all there is to **C**omment **D**riven **D**evelopment.
 And now to answer, why I use this approach and why you should too:

-- It enables me to make sure that everything is clear to me before I start coding and so it results in keeping me on the track.
+- It enables me to make sure that everything is clear to me before I start coding and thus it results in keeping me on the track.
 - You can sketch out the steps this way to, maybe, instruct someone about the functionality that you want them to write.
 - Documentation! the comments might be too abstract but they may definitely prove helpful later on.

-That about wraps it up.
+And that wraps it up.
 Do you have any tips of your own?
 How do you go about coding?
 I would love to hear from you in the comments section below.